nothingspecialguild/Nothing-Special/rules/raidrules.md

 Use the absence feature on the sign up sheet to report absences.
 You can provide a reason via the bot (this will only be shared privately with officers).

-If you know you are going to be absent 1-2 weeks in the future, please contact Alex directly.
+If you know you are going to be absent in the future (before signups go live), please contact Alex or any leadership member directly.

 ## ATTENDANCE